astorDev/archi/dotnet-config-sources/index.md

     # ...
 ```

-The `app` service will be run only if profile is specified in the docker compose command.
-And profileless `db` will be run all the time.
+The `app` service will be run only if the profile is specified in the docker compose command.
+And profile-less `db` will be run all the time.
 Let's check it by first killing all the services:

 ```sh
 docker compose --profile full down